-Maybe M-Town is able to get sex or “a cooked meal involving a rack of delicious ribs” upon playing “You’re The Inspiration” for his “wives and girlfriend” – and to each his own, of course, but truly this video is one of the most hideous crimes ever committed against the eyeballs of VH1 fans.
+Maybe M-Town is able to get some physical affection or “a cooked meal involving a rack of delicious ribs” upon playing “You’re The Inspiration” for his “wives and girlfriend,” and to each his own, of course, but truly this video is one of the most hideous crimes ever committed against the eyeballs of VH1 fans.

 Hey little sister, who’s the scuzzy one?

-We begin our foray into the world of adult-contempo love with an unlikely and unholy union: a Billy Idol looking dude romances (forgive me) a really bloated-looking would-be Madonna.
-No one can explain this – maybe Peter Cetera is a fan of The Young Ones?
+We begin our foray into the world of adult-contempo love with an unlikely and unholy union: a Billy Idol looking dude romances a would-be Madonna.
+No one can explain this.
+Maybe Peter Cetera is a fan of The Young Ones?
 Love is best defined as two unwashed-looking teens with little prospect for happy lives?
-All the plausible stock footage was already spoken for? – but there it is.
-And their love is buoyed by Peter Cetera and what looks like seven hundred keyboard players, who pretend to jam out on this sissiest of power ballads.
+All the plausible stock footage was already spoken for?
+But there it is.
+And their love is buoyed by Peter Cetera and what looks like seven hundred keyboard players, who pretend to jam out on this least powerful of power ballads.

 Week-old stains and unusually heavy hair growth can’t stop our love.

 And yet this is the point where the video starts to get weirder.
-We’re abruptly introduced to another couple – a New Wave Markie Post and, somehow, an uglier version of Southside Johnny (the Asbury Jukes, of course, have already joined Peter Cetera’s legion of keyboard players.)
+We’re abruptly introduced to another couple, a New Wave Markie Post and, somehow, a grittier version of Southside Johnny (the Asbury Jukes, of course, have already joined Peter Cetera’s legion of keyboard players.)
 They kiss and frolic for about a third of a second, and then they’re gone, forever.
-And then there’s another couple – and eww, it’s Princess Diana kissing the Elliot guy from Law and Order: SVU!
+And then there’s another couple, and eww, it’s Princess Diana kissing Stabler from Law and Order: SVU!

 It’s agreed.
 Neither Charles nor Detective Benson will ever find out about us.